-In this section, we make use of Proposition \ref{prop:k_ode} to derive more quantitative information regarding the quantities $r(s)$ and $\Omega^2(s)$ in the region $s \in \mathcal{K}$, focusing for now on the interesting case where $|\Psi_i| < 1$ and there is a Kasner inversion.
-In particular, we will estimate the value of $r(s)$ where the inversion occurs, and bound $\Omega^2(s)$ in such a way that we can infer quantitative closeness to Kasner-like spacetimes before and after the inversion.
+In this section, we make use of Proposition \ref{prop:k_ode} to derive more quantitative information regarding the quantities $r(s)$ and $\Omega^2(s)$ in the region $s \in \mathcal{K}$, focusing for now on the interesting case where $|\Psi_i| < 1$ and there is a Kasner bounce.
+In particular, we will estimate the value of $r(s)$ where the bounce occurs, and bound $\Omega^2(s)$ in such a way that we can infer quantitative closeness to Kasner-like spacetimes before and after the bounce.

-To make such precise statements about the convergence of these regions to Kasner-like geometries towards, we will have to assume further that $\Psi_i$, and therefore the quantities $\alpha$ and $\alpha^{-1}$ of Proposition \ref{prop:k_ode}, are bounded strictly away from $1$ in absolute value, where several important quantities will begin to degenerate\footnote{Assuming the Kasner correspondence of Section \ref{cosmo.intro}, having $|\alpha| = 1$ would imply a spacetime of Kasner exponents $0$, $1/2$ and $1/2$, which already begins to display degenerate features in the BKL picture, see Section~\ref{cosmo.intro}.}.
+To make precise statements about the closeness of these regions to Kasner-like geometries, we will have to assume further that $\Psi_i$, and therefore the quantities $\alpha$ and $\alpha^{-1}$ of Proposition \ref{prop:k_ode}, are bounded strictly away from $1$ in absolute value, where several important quantities will begin to degenerate\footnote{Assuming the Kasner correspondence of Section \ref{cosmo.intro}, having $|\alpha| = 1$ would imply a spacetime of Kasner exponents $0$, $1/2$ and $1/2$, which already begins to display degenerate features in the BKL picture, see Section~\ref{cosmo.intro}.}.

-So for this section we strengthen the condition (\ref{eq:condition}) to the following assumption on $\Psi_i$, any $0< \sigma< 1/4$:
+So, for this section, we strengthen the condition (\ref{eq:condition}) to the following assumption on $\Psi_i$, any $0< \sigma< 1/4$:

 In light of Corollary \ref{cor:condition_eta}, or more precisely the remark following it, the assumption (\ref{inversion_assumption}) is not vacuous; for $\eta$ sufficiently small and any choice of $\sigma \in \left( 0, \frac{1}{4}\right)$, there are certainly arbitrarily small $\epsilon$ such that (\ref{inversion_assumption}) is satisfied, and in fact the measure of this set of $\epsilon$ is controlled, as claimed in Theorem~\ref{maintheorem2}.